duruyao/proto-grpc-demo/doc/0-install-guide-en.md

 #### 2.2.3.
 Check

-Check if c-ares is installed successfully by execute `ldd <CARES_INSTALL_DIR>/lib/libcares*.so`, and make sure all dependent libraries are linked rightly.
+Check if c-ares is installed successfully by execute `/usr/bin/ldd <CARES_INSTALL_DIR>/lib/libcares*.so`, and make sure all dependent libraries are linked rightly.

 ### 2.3. re2